 A simple solution for connectivity issues and to increase the signal on iPhone is to deactivate Airplane Mode.
 You can enable it via the “Control Center” by swiping up from the very bottom of your screen and tapping the little airplane icon.
 Wait for a second or two to give a little time, then tap it again to disable Airplane mode.
 This will often reestablish a connection to your cellular network and can be used to boost signal on iPhone.

-An alternative way to enable Airplane mode would be to go into the “Settings” app and tap the corresponding toggle at the very top of the menu.
+An alternative way to enable Airplane mode would be to open the “Settings” and tap the corresponding toggle at the very top of the menu.

-Airplane mode is meant to be used during a flight, in order to not cause any interference with the electronics on board of a plane.
+Airplane mode is meant to be used during a flight, in order to prevent interference with the electronics on board of a plane.
 It disables all wireless radios on your iPhone.
 The Control Center is the quickest way of accessing the toggle.
 Learn more about the Control Center here.